 Is it Dressing or Stuffing?

-The answer really lies in how you cook it and in which region of the country you come from.
+The answer lies in how you cook it and in which region of the country you come from.
 Whatever you call it, it's a mixture of ingredients, mostly centered around seasonal ingredients that are put together to enhance the main dish.
 It's generally made with bread or rice and sometimes other grains that help incorporate and distribute the flavor.
 A stuffing is prepared and cooked inside of the main offering, while a dressing is cooked separately from the main offering.
 Regardless of how it's prepared, some regions of the country always call it stuffing and some regions always call it dressing.

-Note on the topic: If you want to know more (not sure why you would) on the topic of "is it dressing or stuffing" check out these interesting articles: The Great Debate: Is it Stuffing or Dressing? and The History of Stuffing.
+Lagniappe Tip: If you want to know more (not sure why you would) on the topic of "is it dressing or stuffing" check out these interesting articles: The Great Debate: Is it Stuffing or Dressing? and The History of Stuffing.
 And if you're considering making a Stuffing, don't neglect food safety.
 This article, Stuffing or Dressing?
 And What About Food Safety? is a must-read.

 Sign up for my email notifications of new recipes and posts right HERE.